 You’ve decided to move abroad for work, school, or pleasure, and you feel excited.
 You have an adventure in front of you, and you can’t wait to get started.
-You’ve spent months preparing paperwork, hiring a moving company and scoping out the local culture-but you haven’t finished preparing yet.
-You still need to get ready for one feature of moving abroad: living in a new time zone.
+You’ve spent months preparing paperwork, hiring a moving company, and scoping out the local culture.
+However, you haven’t finished preparing completely.
+You still need to get ready for one important thing: adjusting to living in a new time zone.

-A new time zone may not sound like a big deal, but picture this.
+A new time zone may not sound like a big deal, but that’s not true.
+Think about it.
 When you wake up at 8 am in Indianapolis, people in London have just returned from lunch at 2 pm.
 Meanwhile, people in Moscow have just sat down to dinner, and people in Sydney have long since gone to bed.

 Depending on where you move, you could have a difficult experience while you transition to a new time zone.
-You might experience jet lag, except you’ll have to put your new house together at the same time, so it might feel even worse.
+You might experience jet lag while having to put your new house together at the same time.
+There are a lot of chances for feeling bad, which is why we wrote this post.
 Streamline your transition by using the tips below.